SEElab-18/ms_gasterproximity/README.md

-Data and code for: White (2023) Deceptive pollinator lures benefit from physical and perceptual proximity to flowers.
+Data and code for: White TE (in review) Deceptive pollinator lures benefit from physical and perceptual proximity to flowers.